-Pokemon GO: Niantic Tease Upcoming Co-Op Feature In Next Updates
+‘Pokemon GO’: Niantic Teases Upcoming Co-Op Feature In Next Updates

-Niantic teases new co-op feature to arrive in Pokemon GO at latest blog post.
+Niantic has teased new co-op feature to arrive in Pokemon GO in latest blog post.

-Pokemon GO continues to dominate mobile gaming as Niantic has officially announced by February that Pokemon GO has just surpassed 650 million downloads, with 65 million monthly active players, Donkle Elephant reports.
+Pokemon GO continues to dominate mobile gaming, as Niantic has officially announced by February that Pokemon GO has just surpassed 650 million downloads, with 65 million monthly active players, Donkle Elephant reports.
 But despite this huge active and inactive player base, Niantic has set its sights to bringing even more people back to the game with feature after feature in every update.

-Inquisitrpreviously reported that the last Pokemon GO update brought significant bug fixes and Traditional Chinese language support.
+The Inquisitr previously reported that the last Pokemon GO update brought significant bug fixes and traditional Chinese language support.
 Additionally, there have been reports of an Easter Egg event, which will likely get an announcement early this week with Easter Sunday a week away.

 But what’s more exciting is that Niantic may have teased a huge co-op feature, following rumors that a huge overhaul of the current battle and gym system is in the works, iDigital Times reports.
 One feature that players have been waiting for is trading, a huge component in most Pokemon games and a feature that was long promised in the original Pokemon GO trailer.
-PVP or Group-VS-AI battles have also been widely anticipated, since the first Pokemon GO trailer also hinted huge team battles against legendary Pokemon.
+PVP or Group-vs-AI battles have also been widely anticipated, since the first Pokemon GO trailer also hinted huge team battles against legendary Pokemon.

 Months into the development of Pokemon GO, fans are still patiently waiting for these promised features.
 But when you’re almost at the brink of giving up, Niantic reels you back in with a small heads up in their latest blog post.